 Latest Football Tips

 Note: As we mentioned on our main tips page, our football tips have recently changed from blog posts to dedicated pages that are updated whenever matches take place.

 In addition to providing actual tips and predictions for specific matches, we also offer advice and hints on general football betting strategy.

 When it comes to betting on football, the huge range of markets alone can seem overwhelming and that’s before you even decide which team you actually want to back.
 Football is the biggest betting sport globally and, therefore, it is the one to which almost all bookies dedicate the most resources.
 That means hundreds of markets, thousands of matches and lots of promotions and betting offers.

-Ultimately, making a profit long term relies on your ability to find value bets.
+Ultimately, managing a net win in the long term relies on your ability to find value bets.
 We talk about this in greater detail elsewhere but, in brief, a value bet is one where the odds are longer than they should be given the probability of that event happening.
 The easiest example to think of is a coin toss, with both heads and tails having a 50% chance of winning.
 Odds longer than evens, therefore, would be a value bet.